kristw/yeoman-easily/docs/api.md

 <a name="Easily+prompt"></a>

 ### easily.prompt(prompts, showWhenNoOptionWithTheSameName) ⇒ <code>Promise</code>
-Show prompts and stored user input in `generator.props`
+Show prompts and stored user input in `this.generator.props`

 **Kind**: instance method of <code>[Easily](#Easily)</code>
 **Returns**: <code>Promise</code> - A promise returned from `generator.prompt`